Dimensions¶

 dsgrid.config.dimensions.AlignedTimeSingleTimeZone

-For each geography, data has the same set of timestamps in absolute time.
-Timestamps in the data must be tz-aware.
+All geographies have data with the same set of timestamps in absolute time.

 Fields¶